ant-media/Ant-Media-Server/doc/website/docs/guides/developer-sdk-and-api/rest-api-guide/Management-Panel-REST-APIs-for-dashboard-REST-services.md

-# Management Panel REST APIs for dashboard REST services
+# Management Panel REST API services

 Some REST commands which are not application specific, such as creating and deleting an app, creating a new user, etc, require an authentication filter by logging in to the management panel.
 This creates a few limitations for people who don't want to use the web panel every time and want access to all of the REST commands.